imalikov/pine_script_docs/source/concepts/Sessions.rst

 2. **Session states** built-in variables such as `session.ismarket <https://www.tradingview.com/pine-script-reference/v5/#var_session{dot}ismarket>`__
    can identify which session a bar belongs to.
 3. When fetching data with `request.security() <https://www.tradingview.com/pine-script-reference/v5/#fun_request{dot}security>`__
-   you can choose to return data from *regular* sessions only, or from *extended* sessions also.
+   you can also choose to return data from *regular* sessions only or *extended* sessions.
    In this case, the definition of **regular and extended sessions** is that of the exchange.
-   It is part of the instrument's properties — not user-defined as in point #1.
+   It is part of the instrument's properties — not user-defined, as in point #1.
    This notion of *regular* and *extended* sessions is the same one used in the chart's interface, in the "Chart Settings/Symbol/Session" field, for example.

-In the following sections, we cover both methods of using session information in Pine Script™.
+The following sections cover both methods of using session information in Pine Script™.

 Note that:

 - Not all user accounts on TradingView have access to extended session information.
 - There is no special "session" type in Pine Script™.
-Session strings are of "string" type, but they must conform to the session string syntax.
+Instead, session strings are of "string" type but must conform to the session string syntax.